The Teams

 Experience Relevant to PUNCH

-• Instructed students in Physics, Physical Science and Astronomy, all levels of Mathematics from Pre-Algebra thru Differential and Integral Calculus.
+- Instructed students in Physics, Physical Science and Astronomy, all levels of Mathematics from Pre-Algebra through Differential and Integral Calculus

-• Part of the Mars Exploration Rover Mission, Athena Student Intern Program.
-One of only 13 High School Teacher/Student Teams from across the U.S. to participate in the mission.
-Team worked in New Mexico and at the Jet Propulsion Laboratory.
+- Participated with the NASA Mars Exploration Rover Mission, Student Intern Program; One of only 13 High School Teacher/Student Teams from across the U.S. selected to participate in the mission; Team worked in New Mexico and at the Jet Propulsion Laboratory

 Supporting Experience